Jul 11, 2025

 This graduate course will include an in-depth study of white-collar crime.
 White-collar crime has generally been a neglected topic in criminology and criminal justice, but it has gained more prominence as scholars recognized the costs associated with white-collar crime and the importance of studying it for prevention purposes.
 The course will cover a range of topics from the definitional issues and the problems involved in measuring and collecting data on white-collar crime to theoretical explanations and the prevention of white-collar crime.
 Students will learn to critically assess significant research concerning white-collar crime and understand the practical applications of this research.
 This course will not be offered every semester.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• CJ 09524 - Police And Society
+• CJ 09524 - Police and Society

 Credits: 3